Style

 If this is your first gallery wall rodeo, here’s a tip to keep the whole project far less intimidating than it looks: have some cohesive elements throughout, whether that’s similar art types, matching frames, or both.

 A gallery wall is a great way to experiment with color and unique art.
-Take one look at the display Gray Benko created on The Glitter Guide, and note the coordinating oil portraits in vibrant colors (rather than your typical old-world moody hues).
-(Image credit: The Glitter Guide) (Image credit: Emma Fiala)
+Take one look at this Minneapolis gallery wall, and note the coordinating oil portraits in vibrant colors (rather than your typical old-world moody hues).

 Find a Chic Corner Solution